open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 * Acceleration and time for the movement is not utilized yet (so for example Pan or Tilt can move unrealistically fast).
-* Strobing should be improved for short "flashes", rather then "blinks".
-* Combining multiple colors on a single device needs to be improved (for example using RGB and CTO at the same time).

 ### Enhancements thanks to using physical properties: